Your area Not set — showing everywhere

 01

-Board position: The board signaled they are working on a formal anti-bullying policy and intervention plan (BPIP), though they did not engage with the speaker directly during her comment.
+Board position: The board signaled they are working on a formal anti-bullying policy and prevention plan, which is nearing completion.

 Split votes

-Approval of May 12, 2026, regular school committee meeting minutes
+Approval of the regular school committee meeting minutes from May 12, 2026

 Community vs. board tension